harishpininti/IP-Finder/README.md

  1.Local Host name and its IP

- 2.IP address pf the Given Domain Name
+ 2.IP address of the Given Domain Name

  3.Host Status(Reachable or Unreachable)